eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 6.4.3 Relying Party de-registration

-Under specific conditions, a Registrar may decide to de-register a registered Relying Party.
+Under specific conditions, a Registrar may decide to suspend or cancel registration of a registered Relying Party.
 The conditions for this will be specified by each Registrar.

-De-registration involves revocation of all valid Relying Party Instance access certificates by the relevant Access CA, such that the Relying Party is no longer able to interact with Wallet Units.
+Suspension or cancellation involves revocation of all valid Relying Party Instance access certificates by the relevant Access CA, such that the Relying Party is no longer able to interact with Wallet Units.